-With the required information on the Cloud services provided and also having a good understanding of what “Serverless Computing” is, it is the exact time for us to explore over Microsoft Azure Functions.
+With the required information on the Cloud services provided and also having a good understanding of what “Serverless Computing” is, it is the exact time for us to explore Microsoft Azure Functions.

-To put forward, Microsoft Azure Functions are an event-driven, on-demand computation experience which builds on the Azure’s best offering (PaaS platform).
+To put forward, Microsoft Azure Functions are an event-driven, on-demand computation experience that builds on the Azure’s best offering (PaaS platform).

-Azure Function is an extension of the already available WebJobs infrastructure to enable you implementing code from a variety of choices of programming languages which act on the events generated by the Azure services.
+Azure Function is an extension of the already available WebJobs infrastructure to enable you implementing code from a variety of choices of programming languages that act on the events generated by the Azure services.

 This is the same when we use any of the other options available that compete with Azure offerings like the Amazon Lambda (just like Azure Functions) which allows you to upload some code and no time later, it starts running.

-Alongside to that, you can have configured continuous Jenkins jobs, functions that can run on any of the triggered events, etc.
+Alongside that, you can have configured continuous Jenkins jobs, functions that can run on any of the triggered events, etc.

 If you want to try your hands on Azure Functions then you just can create a new account for yourself at the Azure site and create a new function.

 In the earlier section, what we have seen is the basic introduction to Azure Functions.

-Azure Functions provides support to event based on a timer using a Cron job syntax.
+Azure Functions provides support to events based on a timer using a Cron job syntax.
 For example, to execute code which runs every 60 minutes to clean up an audit table based on custom business requirements.